shaunhossain/ImComingDear/README.md

 # ImComingDear

-"ImComingDear" is a android application what is semiller clone of tenda . user can sign in and sweap card to find his or her matching .
+"ImComingDear" is a android application what is similar clone of tender . user can sign in and sweap card to find his or her matching .

 # what i learned